 Last year, closer to Thanksgiving, I posted a “Pie Week” because I wanted those on a dairy-free diet to enjoy lovely pies for the holidays.
 (In case you’re wondering, the week started with my Blueberry Port Pie — check it out here along with the rest of the recipes!)

 Why do I mention pies?
 Well, these shooters are a variation on coconut cream pie.
-This recipe is dairy-free and has lots of flavor, due to the coconut milk and pumpkin spice blend.
-The coconut milk creates a pudding-like feel and adding the shredded coconut creates a texture within it.
+This Coconut Spice Parfait Shooters Recipe is dairy-free and has lots of flavour due to the coconut milk and pumpkin spice blend.
+The coconut milk creates a pudding-like feel, and adding the shredded coconut creates a texture within it.
 (Some people might not like the texture in their pudding, but I think it makes it defiantly coconutty!)

-I added the pumpkin spice because it is fall and who doesn’t love an extra shot of spice in their desserts?!
-Plus, I think that those autumn spices of cloves, allspice, and cinnamon pair well with the coconut flavor.
+I added the pumpkin spice to this Coconut Spice Parfait Shooters Recipe because it is fall and who doesn’t love an extra shot of spice in their desserts?!
+Plus, I think that those autumn spices of cloves, allspice, and cinnamon pair well with the coconut flavour.

 These shooters turned out so well that I’m planning on making a coconut cream pie (spiced, of course) before the Thanksgiving holiday!
 So stay tuned 😉